-The research found that the information held by Buckingham Palace is "inconsistent and incomplete, and very confusing", and concluded that any figures for the number of charitable patronages given in the press were probably wrong.
+The research found that the information held by Buckingham Palace was "inconsistent and incomplete, and very confusing", and concluded that any figures for the number of charitable patronages given in the press were probably wrong.

-The royal family’s website offers users a drop-down menu next to each royal showing which patronages they hold – but Giving Evidence found these patronages differed from those listed elsewhere.
+The royal family’s website offers users a drop-down menu next to each royal showing which patronages they hold, but Giving Evidence found these patronages differed from those listed elsewhere.

 Some charities were listed on the official site as simply having "members of the royal family" as patrons.

 Giving Evidence said it had asked Buckingham Palace for a full list of royal patronages in an easily usable format, such as a spreadsheet, but was told that this was not available.

 In a statement about the research, Caroline Fiennes, director of Giving Evidence, said the information held by Buckingham Palace was "inconsistent and incomplete, and very confusing".

 She said: "Given that patronages are a good proportion of the work of the royals, who are publicly funded, they should surely be clearer, and this is basic management information for their own work.

 "Perhaps they don’t know which royal is patron of what, or they don’t want the public to know."

 The research also found that it was extremely difficult to distinguish which of the royals’ patronages were actually for UK-registered charities rather than other types of bodies such as military organisations, non-departmental public bodies and private members' clubs.